TymekDev/fig/README.md

 - System environment lookup is case sensitive.

 ### Environment Variable Prefix
-This feture goes in pair with precedence. fig can be configured with `env_prefix` argument (default: `""`).
+This feature goes in pair with precedence. fig can be configured with `env_prefix` argument (default: `""`).
 It can be provided via `fig_configure()` (or `configure()` method) or during `Fig` instance creation.